-Lavender oil is known for its anti-inflammatory effect.
+Lavender oil is known for its effectiveness in treating skin inflammation.
 However, avoid using it in high doses as it can cause irritation.
 Also, avoid leaving lavender essential exposed to air as it can oxidize, which can then cause skin irritation (5).
 Mix 2 drops of lavender oil and 2-3 drops of tea tree oil with a tablespoon of jojoba, olive, or sweet almond oil.
 Store it in a dark bottle.
 Use a Q-tip to apply the mixture of oils on your acne.
 Wash it off after keeping it on for 5-10 minutes.
-Use this remedy once daily.
+Use this natural remedy once daily.

 3. Almond Oil And Tea Tree Oil

-Sweet almond oil is a lightweight carrier oil that you can use on your face.
+Sweet almond oil is a lightweight carrier oil that promotes skin hydration.